 5 travel safety tips with Christmas approaching

 - Upgrade your insurance policy with better coverage for long-distance travel.
-If you file a claim after a crash, your car insurance provider may raise your rate.
-As such, you may need to weigh whether the potential increase is worth the cost, or whether it’s better to pay out of pocket for any costs.
+If you file a claim after a crash, your car insurer may raise your car insurance rate.
+You may need to weigh whether the potential increase is worth the cost, or whether it's better to pay out of pocket for any costs.
 Single-car accidents are particularly concerning during holiday travel.
-Any damage to your vehicle caused by wintry conditions generally won’t be covered by a standard liability insurance policy.
-Instead, you’ll need to consider upgrading to a collision or comprehensive policy.
+Any damage to your vehicle caused by wintry conditions generally won't be covered by a liability only insurance policy.
+Instead, you'll need to consider upgrading to a full coverage policy.

 - Acquire roadside assistance (or determine if you already have it).
 The higher potential for accidents, combined with longer-distance driving, means you may want to investigate your roadside assistance options prior to travel.
 Your car insurance provider may offer limited roadside assistance.
 Many credit card companies, such as Chase, also offer roadside assistance as a credit card perk.
-You may also have available roadside assistance through your vehicle maker or dealer.
+You may also have available roadside assistance through your car manufacturer.

 - Research COVID-19 restrictions prior to leaving your current state.
 Several states have instituted multiday quarantine periods for those traveling into the state who fit certain criteria.
 For example, anyone traveling to New York must obtain a COVID-19 test three days within arrival, quarantine for three days and then obtain another COVID-19 test on the fourth day of quarantine.
 These restrictions may cause some travelers to reconsider travel plans.